Jorge-D-Robles/projects/README.md

 # Jorge Robles' Project Repository

 Welcome to my project repository!
-Here, you'll find a collection of extracurricular projects that I've built to solve problems I've encountered throughout my coding journey.
-As a former middle school music teacher in New York City, I've noticed several issues that could be easily automated using code, and I've based some of my projects on these real-world problems.
+Here, you'll find a collection of extracurricular projects that I've built to solve problems I've encountered throughout my second Bachelor's degree in Computer Science at Queens College.
+As a former public school music teacher in New York City, I've noticed several issues that could be easily automated using code, and I've based some of my projects on these real-world problems alongside new ideas that have arisen.

 ## Projects